Joachim, 7th Prince Murat

 Joachim Napoléon Murat, 7th Prince Murat (16 January 1920 – 20 July 1944) was a French soldier and Head of the Bonaparte-Murat noble family, descended from Joachim Murat, 1st Prince Murat and Caroline Bonaparte, sister of Napoleon.
-He was killed fighting for the French resistance during World War II.
+He was killed fighting for the French Resistance during World War II.

 Biography

-Murat was a member of the French resistance during the Second World War.
-He was killed by a patrol of the Das Reich Division on 20 July 1944, aged only twenty-four.
+Murat was a member of the French Resistance during World War II.
+He was killed by a patrol of the Das Reich Division on 20 July 1944, aged twenty-four.
 Maxime Weygand said of him: "A young officer distinguished by his zealousness and courage, a true leader of men."

 Before his death, Murat was married on 18 August 1940, in Marseille to Nicole Véra Claire Hélène Pastré (1921-1992), the daughter of Countess Lily Pastré, a philanthropist who founded the Aix-en-Provence Festival in 1948, and Count Jean Pastré, a polo player who played polo at the 1924 Summer Olympics.